Princess Isabella of Parma: Married life and relationship with her husband

 Isabella with her daughter Maria Theresa.

-Her pregnancy was difficult with many physical symptoms, depression, and a fear of death.
-This was worsened by her husband not understanding her problems.
+Her pregnancy was difficult with many physical symptoms, depression, and a fear of death, worsened by her husband not understanding her problems.
 On 20 March 1762, she gave birth to Archduchess Maria Theresa (named after her paternal grandmother).
-How Isabella felt about her child is unknown, but she only mentioned her once in her intimate correspondence and never in her private writings; a friend commented that her love for her child 'did not show much on the exterior'.
+How Isabella felt about her child is unknown, but she only mentioned her once in her intimate correspondence and never in her private writings.
+A friend commented that her love for her child “did not show much on the exterior”.

 She miscarried in August 1762 and in January 1763.
-Maria Theresa advised Joseph to wait for six months before trying for a son again so that Isabella could recover.
-The second miscarriage was kept secret, but Maria Theresa and Joseph were 'in great distress' according to the French ambassador.
-He wrote that Isabella was 'in good health' but had been bedridden for days.
-Her miscarriages worsened her depression and eroded her will to live.
-Her death anxiety was aggravated by the risks of childbirth.
-In early March 1763, was reported in France that she was psychologically unwell, still grieving her last miscarriage, and displaying physical symptoms: she was 'extremely thin', had an 'almost constant' 'dry cough', and pain in her sides.
-It was concluded that her health was 'seriously threatened' and that her 'soul' needed to be 'calmed'.
+The second miscarriage was kept secret, but Maria Theresa and Joseph were “in great distress” according to the French ambassador, who wrote that Isabella was “in good health” but remained bedridden for days.
+Maria Theresa advised Joseph to wait for six months before trying again for a son so that Isabella could recover.
+Her miscarriages worsened Isabella's depression and eroded her will to live; the risks of childbirth aggravated her death anxiety.
+In early March 1763, it was reported in France that she was psychologically unwell, still grieving her last miscarriage, and displaying physical symptoms: she was “extremely thin”, had a “dry cough” that was “almost constant”, and she experienced pain in her sides.
+It was concluded that her health was “seriously threatened” and her “soul” needed to be “calmed”.

 Meanwhile, the love of her husband and mother-in-law for her grew, and it seems that Isabella found a maternal figure in the Empress.
 She appears to have hidden her independence and revolutionary opinions well, being submissive towards both her husband and her mother-in-law.
-Biographers describe her as living a 'double life' as both a 'liberated intellectual' and a 'submissive young wife'.
-Despite her personal doubts, contemporaries considered her to behave as expected, and she had an 'acute sense of duty' in her role as a princess.
+Biographers describe her as living a “double life” as both a “liberated intellectual” and a “submissive young wife”.
+Despite her personal doubts, contemporaries considered her to behave as expected, and she had an “acute sense of duty” in her role as a princess.

 Thanks to God, our dear and charming daughter has recovered well and is in good health.
 In ten months of time, she gave birth and had two miscarriages.
 That is being too diligent.
 I wish therefore that she rest for six months to regain her strength.
 I ask you not to show her any desire of having a grandson.
 She is too used to obeying.